97alexlo/datascience-projects/README.md

-# Portfolio
+# Data science Portfolio

-Hi, my name is Alexander and I am currently studying statistics at SFU.
+Hi, my name is Alexander and I am currently a 4th year student studying statistics at SFU.
 This is where I will be uploading my academic and personal projects.
-Thanks for spending the time to visit
+Thanks for spending the time to visit my github

 ## R
 ### Analysis of Marvel Universe Cinematic films from 2008 - 2019